spacemeshos/product/svm-wallet.md

 ### Vesting Properties
 This read-only properties are set for a vesting-enabled wallet.
 All of these properties must be set at wallet instantiation time and can't be changed later by anyone.

-1. Vesting start timestamp. e.g. a layer # from genesis.
+1. Vesting start time. e.g. a layer # from genesis.
 2. Vesting start amount. e.g. 3000 coins.
+The amount that can be withdrawn at the vesting start time.
-3. Vesting cycle period. e.g. 1 cal month in num of layers
+3. Vesting period.
+The time period in which vesting withdrawals can be made starting with the first vesting period after the vesting start timestamp. e.g. 1 cal month in num of layers.
-4. Vesting periodical amount. e.g. 500 coins.
+4. Vesting period amount. e.g. 500 coins.
+The amount that can be drawn by the end of each vesting period.

+For example, key owner of a vesting wallet may withdraw the the `vesting start amount` on or after the `vesting start time`.
+On or after the time of the `vesting start time` plus the `vesting period` he may withdraw the vesting period amount.

 ### Wallet Instantiation